 With new preventative controls comes new monitoring procedures, including extensive documentation and necessary control methods.

 Monitoring the temperature and humidity of food throughout the entire cold chain process, and ensuring that it stays inside the proper ranges, can be challenging.
-As a result, Hitachi High Technologies America-Systems Products Division (HTA SPD) has created an environmental monitoring sensor system, called HiQ eSystems™, featuring Avatar technology.
+As a result, Hitachi High-Tech America-Systems Products Division (HTA SPD) has created an environmental monitoring sensor system, called HiQ eSystems®, featuring Avatar technology.

-HiQ Systems™ Avatars provide an accurate simulant and temperature reading without the need for glycol or the need to open sealed packaging.
+HiQ Systems® Avatars provide an accurate simulant and temperature reading without the need for glycol or the need to open sealed packaging.
 Avatar technology tracks sensitive inventories every step of the way, from transit to storage and final delivery.
-Records temperature and humidity automatically at all times, alerts via text, email or call and protects your perishable assets 24/7, 365.
+HiQ Systems® Avatars record temperature and humidity automatically at all times; send alerts via text, email or call; and protect your perishable assets 24/7, 365.
 Avatars can match any product’s container size, shape, and composition to keep your most valuable assets safe.
 The sensors are compliant with FSMA regulations and help ease the transition of full-time monitoring without adding extra time and work.